Sharp restriction estimates for some degenerate higher codimensional quadratic surfaces: Introduction

 We mainly focus on the following Fourier restriction problem: Find optimal ranges of $p$ and $q$ such that

 for every measurable function $f$.

 Originating from a deep observation of Stein \cite{stein1979some} in 1967, the Fourier restriction conjecture has been widely studied for hypersurfaces ($n=1$), especially the paraboloid.
-Although the $d=1$ case was solved by Fefferman \cite{Fef70} and Zygmund \cite{Zyg74} half a century ago, the $d\geq 2$ case is still far from been fully understood.
+Although the $d=1$ case was solved by Fefferman \cite{Fef70} and Zygmund \cite{Zyg74} half a century ago, the $d\geq 2$ case is still far from being fully understood.
 In the special case when $p=2$, the sharp estimate up to the endpoint for the sphere was first proved by Tomas \cite{Tomas75}, and the endpoint result was later established by Stein \cite{stein1986osc} through complex interpolation.
 The Stein-Tomas framework is very influential and turns out to work for any hypersurface with nonvanishing Gaussian curvature, including the paraboloid.
 However, things become much trickier for general $p$, and people have to search for other methods.
-After early major progress made by Bourgain \cite{Bou91}, several influential methods have been developed, such as the bilinear method \cite{Tao03,tao1998bilinear}, the multilinear method/broad-narrow analysis \cite{BG11}, and the polynomial method \cite{Gut16,Gut18}.
-In recent years, these methods are combined with more delicate techniques from incidence geometry and real algebraic geometry \cite{HR19,HZ23,Wan22}, and the current world records are set up by Wang-Wu \cite{WW22} for $d=2$ and Guo-Wang-Zhang \cite{guo2022dichotomy} for $d\geq 3$.
+After early major progress made by Bourgain \cite{Bou91}, several influential methods have been developed, such as the bilinear method \cite{Tao98,Tao03}, the multilinear method/broad-narrow analysis \cite{BG11}, and the polynomial method \cite{Gut16,Gut18}.
+These methods have been combined with more delicate techniques from incidence geometry and real algebraic geometry \cite{HR19,HZ23,Wan22,GWZ24}.
+Recently, Wang-Wu \cite{WW24} set the current world records for $d = 2$ and large $d$ by developing a novel framework which combines refined decoupling with deep tools from geometric measure theory and additive combinatorics.

-In contrast to the paraboloid, people know much less about restriction estimates for higher co-dimensional quadratic surfaces ($n>1$).
-And now we briefly summarize the history.
+In contrast to the paraboloid, people know much less about restriction estimates for higher codimensional quadratic surfaces ($n>1$).
+We now briefly summarize the history.

 For a long time, the state-of-the-art methods are hardly beyond the Stein-Tomas framework and interpolation of analytic families of operators, so the $p=2$ case is the main focus of many papers.
-When $n=2$, Christ \cite{Chr82} and Mockenhaupt \cite{Moc96} introduced a geometric notion of nondegeneracy (Definition \ref{s2def3}) which is equivalent to optimal $L^2\rightarrow L^q$ estimates.
-However, when $n\geq 3$, things become much more complicated and the results are quite sparse, see \cite{banner2002restriction} for some partial progress.
+When $n=2$, Christ \cite{Chr82} and Mockenhaupt \cite{Moc96} introduced a geometric notion of nondegeneracy which is equivalent to optimal $L^2\rightarrow L^q$ estimates.
+However, when $n\geq 3$, things become much more complicated and existing research is fragmented, see \cite{banner2002restriction} for some partial progress.